rails/rails/guides/source/testing.md

 $ bin/rails test -b test/models/article_test.rb
 ```

-If we want this test to pass we can modify it to use `assert_raises` (so we are
+If you want this test to pass you can modify it to use `assert_raises` (so you are
 now checking for the presence of the error) like so:

 ```ruby